How it all started

 Sanel "Sonny" Dzafic

-Soccer has always been part of coach Sonny's life.
-Coach Sonny loves playing as well as coaching.
-While living in Germany, he played in an amateur league as a junior.
-After moving to the US, coach Sonny played for Roosevelt High School for 1 year where he received a varsity letter.
-After that, he received a full scholarship at Grand View University for 4 years and played semi pro for the Des Moines Menace.
-Coach Sonny has coached numerous soccer clinics and summer soccer camps with kids ranging from 6-18 years old while attending Grand View University, as well as 2 years as a volunteer head coach for U of Iowa Men's Soccer Club.
-Coach Sonny enjoys passing on the knowledge he has gained to the next generation of soccer players and watch them getting better every day.
-Currently holding National F coaching license.
+Soccer has always been an important part of Coach Sonny's life.
+He has both played and coached the sport.
+As a child growing up in Bosnia, soccer played a significant role in his life.
+He would spend hours practicing and honing his skills, constantly striving to improve his game.
+Whether he was playing with his friends in the streets or on a competitive team, soccer was always at the forefront of his mind.
+It became a passion that he carried with him throughout his youth and one that continues to inspire him to this day.
+During his stay in Germany, he played in an amateur league as a junior.
+Once he moved to the US, he played for Roosevelt High School for a year, during which he received a varsity letter.
+He then received a full scholarship at Grand View University, where he played for four years and even played semi-pro for the Des Moines Menace.
+Coach Sonny has coached numerous soccer clinics and summer soccer camps, working with children aged between 6 to 18 years old while attending Grand View University.
+He also served as a volunteer head coach for the U of Iowa Men's Soccer Club for two years.
+Coach Sonny enjoys sharing the knowledge he has gained over the years with the next generation of soccer players, watching them improve every day.
+He currently holds a National F coaching license.

 Coach Fernando was born in Mexico, but grew up in Iowa City playing for IC Alliance.
 He played all 4 Varsity years at Iowa City High School.
 During high school he was named two-time all-state, two-time first team all-conference, and two-time Mississippi Valley Athlete of the Year.
 In 2009 and 2010 Fernando was selected to the Region 2 ODP team and was able to travel to Italy, Austria, and Germany to participate in an international tournament versus elite European academy teams.
 After high school he received a full scholarship to play division 1 College soccer at Western Illinois University where he earned several accolades including, Academic All-Summit League for the three straight seasons, two-time All-Summit League Second Team Selection, and CoSIDA Academic All-America First Team.
 Fernando spent 2 summers with the former Cedar Rapids Rampage United, and most recently was part of Iowa Raptors FC.
-Coach Fernando has also been doing individual & group trainings for the past 4 years.
-He has also been part of the coaching staff at Iowa City High School the past 3 years.
+He has been conducting individual and group trainings for quite some time now.
+He has been a member of the coaching staff at Iowa City High School.
 Coach Fernando enjoys giving back some of his experience and making an impact on younger players.

 Intern Volunteer Coach